In the ever-evolving world of art, artist Ariel Babinsky has managed to emerge as a beacon of authentic expression.

 With his photography, Babinsky portrays masked men from various angles.
 All are shirtless, some are completely nude, but each are posed in a way that they are partially in frame, and partially out of it.
 His photographs have a VHS effect, almost as if the image is a still from a video, one from the 70s even.
 Faded colors.
 Hints of lime green and plum-purple lining the edges.

-Still From The King Jason Series
+Still from The King Jason Series

 © Private Collection, Greece